alireza-aghelan/recommender-systems/README.md

 we started with Content-Based Recommendation and obtained code movies that are related to the user's interest. now we have the code of the movies that are related to the user's interest. in the next step we limit rating dataset with these codes then we apply collaborative filtering on new dataset.

-Note: in order to use the data in the dataset, various pre-processing is required